hufman/restful_rfcat/README.md

 The main purpose of `config.py` is to populate a list of `DEVICES` with objects from `drivers.py`.
 The object constructor will take parameters specific to the device, like an address code of some sort, as well as a name for URL resources and label for display.

-There is also an option to run various background THREADS, which add abilities such as listening for radio transmissions to update device state or handle state change requests over MQTT.
+There is also an option to run various background `THREADS`, which add abilities such as listening for radio transmissions to update device state or handle state change requests over MQTT.

 Device state is persisted to a configurable set of locations, such as a simple file or Redis.
 An MQTT adapter is provided for integration with home automation systems.